weg-li-project/car-ml/wegliML/README.md

 ## Testing

-To test the main entrypoint execute the following command from the root directory of the project
+To test the main entrypoint execute the following command from the tests directory of the project

-    pytest --disable-pytest-warnings tests
+    pytest --disable-pytest-warnings

 To get a coverage report execute the following

-    pytest --disable-pytest-warnings --cov=main tests
+    pytest --disable-pytest-warnings --cov=wegliML